Bouclair

 The company offers shopping in stores, online or through its call centre.
-In November 2019, Alston Investments Inc., a new company that includes Goldberg as a shareholder, announced it has offered to acquire Bouclair to streamline and modernize the chain, including expanding its experiential retail store concept and investing in e-commerce.
+In November 2019, Alston Investments Inc., a new company that includes Goldberg as a shareholder, announced it has offered to acquire Bouclair to streamline and modernize the chain, including expanding its 'experiential' retail store concept and investing in e-commerce.

 History

-Founded as a fabric and sewing business in 1970, Bouclair has evolved into a lifestyle brand that offers affordable coordinated fashionable decor for every room in the home.
+Founded as a fabric and sewing business in 1970, Bouclair has evolved into home furnishings.
 The company currently operates under the leadership of its president, Peter Goldberg, who acquired the company in 2003 after leading a Management Buy-out.

 Expansion

 In the late 1990s, the company opened numerous stores in Ontario and became a popular name amongst homeowners during this time.
 Since 2010, it has also expanded its presence in the rest of Canada, opening points of sale in Nova Scotia, New Brunswick, Newfoundland, Manitoba, Alberta, Saskatchewan and British Columbia.
 In the spring of 2006, Bouclair launched a new store concept called Bouclair Home (Bouclair Maison in French) diversifying its product offering to include fashionable home decor and furniture.